Sup-Dev/Full-Stack-Web-Development-Nanodegree/2 - P1 Movie Website Trailer/README.txt

 Instructions to run the Project:

 Using IDLE:
 	1) Open the file entertainment_center.py in IDLE.
+	2) Click on "Run" in the menubar and select "Run Module" or press the key "F5".
-	2) The page will be opened in the web browser.
+	3) This will open a page in the web browser.
-	3) To open the web page again, open the newly generate file fresh_tomatoes.html
+	4) To open the web page again, open the newly generate file fresh_tomatoes.html